reruo321/Deep-Learning-Practice/002-Mathematical-Component-of-Neural-Network/README.md

 **Tensor** is a multidimensional NumPy array to save data.
 Most of the latest machine learning systems uses tensor as basic data structure.
 It is a generalized form of array with the arbitrary number of dimensions, and it usually contains numerical data.

 #### Scalar Tensor
-**Scalar tensor(Scalar, zero-dimensional tensor, 0D tensor)** is a tensor containing only one number.
+**Scalar tensor(Scalar, zero-dimensional tensor, 0D tensor)** is a tensor containing only one number. float32 or float64 number is tensor (or array scalar) in NumPy.

 ## The Gear of Neural Network: Tensor Operator